lebpac/lebpac.github.io/_content/contact.md

-If you have questions about PAC or things that are happening at school, send us an email at [hello@lebpac.ca](mailto:hello@lebpac.ca) and we'll do our best to help you out.
+If you have questions about the PAC or things that are happening at school, send us an email at [hello@lebpac.ca](mailto:hello@lebpac.ca) and we'll do our best to help you out.